Thurler/thlaby2-save-convert/README.md

 ## How to Use

 The script `convert_save.py` has two variables at the top to control what is executed: `path` and `useFullMaps`.
+You can open the script in any text editor to edit it.
 Before running the script, make sure both variables have the correct value for what you want!

 * `path` should be a complete path to the directory containing the save file you want to convert.
   * Make sure the value uses forward slashes (`/`) instead of back slashes (`\`) if you're on Windows!